-And while the practice of established residents greeting new neighbors may have fallen by the wayside in some communities, why not revive the “welcome wagon” tradition with a tweak: Rather than wait for your neighbors to welcome you, why not introduce yourself?
-Here are some great ways to reach out and meet your new neighbors when you move in.
+And while the practice of existing residents greeting new neighbors may not be as common anymore, why not revive the “welcome wagon” tradition with a tweak: Rather than wait for your neighbors to welcome you, why not introduce yourself?
+Here are some simple ways to reach out and meet your new neighbors when you move in.

 Start a free lending library.